 in a terminal and follow the instructions on screen.

 The CPL compiler and interpreter run on Linux/unix systems.
 They were developed on Debian GNU/Linux, and this is the system where most tests were performed.
 Nonetheless the tools and the way they are packed are not tied to a specific flavour of Linux or unix nor to a specific processor architecture; any of the widespread Linux/unix distributions on either personal or datacenter systems should unpack and use them equally well, and all those tested did.
-The tools have also been successfully deployed in Raspberry Pi and Beaglebone Black ARM-based microboards, as well as in non-Linux unices such as older Silicon Graphics machines and BSD systems including the MacOS Xcode environment (although incompatibilities can sometimes arise from variations in the system C library: your mileage may vary).
+The tools have also been successfully deployed in Raspberry Pi and Beaglebone Black ARM-based microboards, as well as in non-Linux unices such as older Silicon Graphics machines and BSD systems including Apple Macintosh computers, for which step-by-step instruction are provided in this Macintosh howto.
 And the Windows Subsystem for Linux (WSL), which is an integral part of Microsoft Windows 10, essentially is Debian GNU/Linux (except for its graphical user interface); step-by-step instructions are provided in this Windows howto.

 Only basic system tools are required: gzip, tar, cc, make, info, plus gnuplot if you want graphics and curl for optional automatic updates.
 For maximal compatibility the adopted C compiler should be gcc (as the system compiler is by default in most Linux distributions), but other compilers (e.g. icc) have also been used with success.
 However, CPL nested functions are implemented as C nested functions, a nonstandard gcc extension, and will become unavailable if a compiler other than gcc is used (or if the system's default gcc options disable them).

 Minimal by any standard.
 The uncompressed archive, inclusive of documentation and libraries, altogether takes about 1.5 megabytes (0.0015 GB).